Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for Bracci Plane Sofa

-• Measure doorways and elevators first; a 109" sofa is unforgiving on corners
+• Measure doorways and elevators first; a 109-inch sofa is unforgiving at tight corners

 • Keep the sofa out of direct heat and strong sun to protect the leather

-• Wipe leather weekly with a clean, slightly damp cloth; dry it right away
+• Wipe the leather weekly with a clean, slightly damp cloth, then dry it right away

-• Rotate seat positions over time so creasing and break-in stay even
+• Rotate where you sit so break-in and creasing stay more even

-• Choose the base finish first, then match nearby woods and metals so it looks intentional
+• Choose the base finish first, then match nearby woods and metals so the sofa looks intentional

 FAQs